jesperfj/plugin-twilioapp/README.md

 # TwilioApp CLI Plugin

 This Twilio CLI plugin is a fully functional "concept" plugin that explores the idea of a "Twilio App" as a collection of assets along with an installation and uninstallation recipe that makes it quick and easy to share, evolve, deploy and remove Communications "apps" built on Twilio.
+Examples of apps can be a Video browser app, an interactive voice response (IVR) service, a softphone, a PBX-style call routing service, a voice mail service, etc. Anything you can do with code on Twilio can be packaged as an "app".

 The "reference" implementation using this plugin right now is github.com/jesperfj/twilio-ivr-inbound.
 If you want to see this plugin in action, start with that project.